graysonhicks/gatsby-starter-skinny-docs/src/docs/how_it_works/table-of-contents-json.md

     }
 ```

 Note that you may add other fields to your Table of Contents items.
+The `childMarkdownRemark` is created in the `gatsby-node.js` file.

 <a name="example"/>